onegrindnation/ocho-api/README.md

 MariaDb will be shared to ```13306```, again, in the hopes that we avoid collisions.
 This may require modification.
 This is also configured in ```docker-compose.yml```.

+The steps for setting up are as follows:
+1. Install docker (if not done already)
+2. Run docker compose (below) - this will create a pair of containers (pretty much virtual machines running linux) that will have their own private virtual network.
+3. "Log in" to the API container and continue set up within the virtual machine
+4. Setup consists of running the composer tool to fetch dependencies for the project (below)

 ### On Mac, Linux:

 ```bash